Security-Operations

 A false positive is an alert or detection result that appears suspicious but does not represent the harmful activity the rule was intended to catch.

-A false negative is a harmful event or behavior that should have been detected but was missed by the security control or rule.
+A false negative is harmful activity that should have been detected but was missed by a rule or control.

 Vulnerability management is the operational process of finding, validating, prioritizing, remediating, and tracking security weaknesses over time.